jrstrick/Make_Index-for-Smeagol-Wiki/Readme.md

 - make_index will choke on any filename with spaces in it.
 I've found the Linux command "detox" prior to running make_index solves this in a suitably automatic fashion.

-- make_index will ignore any directory or file whose name is not capitalized.
-This is so your wiki can have other stuff, like the smeagol.toml file, or perhaps even a code directory, and not have those directories indexed.
+- make_index will ignore any directory whose name is not capitalized.
+This is so your wiki can have other stuff, like a code directory, without having that directory indexed.

+- make_index will ignore any file type it does not explicitly understand.
+This means you can have things like smeagol.toml where it needs to be and not have it in an index.

 - When make_index indexes your image directory, it will put an anchor link rather than an image link to any image that begins with nsfw_ .
 There are some images you probably don't want popping onto your browser in the coffee shop.